rossng/rossng.github.io/_posts/2020-04-12-my-first-llvm-program.md

 ![VSCode running LLVM inside WSL](/assets/2020-04-12-my-first-llvm-program/vscode-remote.png)

-(Side note: I [forked the Kaleidoscope repository](https://github.com/rossng/kaleidoscope/tree/9.0) to get it to compile under Stackage LTS 14.27.)
+(Side note: I [forked the Kaleidoscope repository](https://github.com/rossng/kaleidoscope/tree/9.0) to get it to compile under Stackage LTS 14.27.
+In any case, you won't need any Haskell code to follow this particular article!)

 To get started, let's install LLVM 9 and *accoutrements*.